 - Shorten and simplify treatment time for Phase II

 Do All Children Need Phase I Orthodontic Treatment?

 Children with moderate to severe bite issues, such as an underbite, open bite, or crossbite (upper teeth nested inside lower teeth), require Phase I treatment.
 It may also be necessary for teeth that are severely crowded or misaligned.

 One aim of Phase I orthodontic treatment is the creation of an environment that favors permanent teeth eruption.
 This lowers the complexity and amount of treatments required later, such as the need for tooth extractions.
 Phase I orthodontic treatment may include uncoordinated jaw growth pattern alterations because poor bites are often related to one jaw growing more quickly or slowly than the other jaw.
 Early growth guidance treatment can benefit this type of jaw growth.
-An early intervention may mean further procedures to align the upper and lower jaws.
+Early intervention may mean further procedures to align the upper and lower jaws.

-Normally, patients who need early treatment will need intervention on their erupted permanent teeth that requires the use of a removable appliance similar to a retainer or braces.
+Normally, patients who need early treatment will need intervention on their erupted permanent teeth that requires the use of a removable appliance similar to a retainer or dental braces.
 An expander may also be essential if significant crowding or a crossbite is present.
 We will go over treatment details with you and your child during your consultation.

 During this phase, we won’t touch the remaining permanent teeth while they erupt.
 Retaining devices may not be a suggestion if they would interfere with eruption.
 Some freedom of movement for existing permanent teeth is best.
 If the first phase is successful, there will be room remaining for permanent teeth to erupt.
 If this does not occur, teeth may be impacted or severely displaced.